Barisan Sosialis: Separation, expulsion and resignation

-Final days
+Boycott and contest of general elections

 By 1967, BS had been depleted and its declining fortunes was seen in the contraction of its membership.
 Within three years from 1963 to 1966, the number of its branches had shrunk to 33 from 36 with only 22 effective.
 In contrast, the PAP maintained its 51 branches throughout the three years.
-BS boycotted the General Elections in 1968 and allowed the PAP to win all 51 seats in the Parliament.
+BS boycotted the 1968 general election and allowed the PAP to win all 51 seats in the Parliament.

+BS returned to contest the 1972 general election and failed to win any seat with a clean sweep by the PAP.
+BS would fail to win any seats also in subsequent elections till 1984.

+Merger into Workers' Party and dissolution

-BS returned to contest the 1972 general election.
-However, it failed to win any seat in this and subsequent elections.
-It was clear that BS was no longer in a position to function effectively as a political party.
-In May 1988, BS was de facto dissolved into the Workers' Party (WP) to strengthen the opposition and applied for dissolution.
-The application was denied approval as BS's constitution required all its branches to agree to the dissolution but none were left.
+In May 1988, BS was de facto dissolved and merged into the Workers' Party (WP) to strengthen the opposition and applied for dissolution.
+The application was rejected as BS's constitution required all its branches to agree to the dissolution but none were left.
 Hence, it has been left dormant since.

+In August 2025, around four decades after its shutdown, the Ministry of Home Affairs (MHA) sought proof of BS' continued existence, along with that of 13 other political parties, as they had failed to comply with the Foreign Interference (Countermeasures) Act 2021 (FICA).
+The Registrar of Societies (ROS) was ordered to officially deregister the parties if no proof was provided within three months.
+The party was officially deregistered on 4 December 2025.